-Astro-imaging for red Hα light is still possible with any over-the-counter DSLR body containing stock filters, while any other nebula wavelength (in the visible part of the spectrum) is unaffected.
+Astro-imaging for red Hα light is still possible with any over-the-counter DSLR body containing stock filters, while other nebula wavelengths in the visible part of the spectrum are unaffected.
 Nonetheless, as soon as many sky-shooters discover the true red sensitivity of all CMOS sensors, they proceed to "mod" a DSLR body.

 When economy minded intermediate and advanced astro-imagers want to obtain the best possible images for the red light of emission nebulae, they modify an inexpensive DSLR camera model or purchase a third-party vendor modified body.
 Astro-modifying a camera is by no means a simple task.
 It involves opening up a digital body full of minute components and circuit boards connected by delicate wires and removing the hot-mirror reducing Hα wavelengths.